sahil-wadhai/sahil-wadhai/README.md

 ##
 👩‍💻 I'm currently working on *[SpringBoot restapi Project]()*

-🧠 I'm currently learning tools and practices like **CI/CD, containerization, and AWS cloud platforms **
+🧠 I'm currently learning tools and practices like **CI/CD, containerization, and AWS cloud services**

 👯‍♀️ I'm looking to collaborate on **Web development projects**